Siew Hong Teoh

 Siew Hong Teoh is the Lee and Seymour Graff Endowed Professor of accounting at UCLA Anderson School of Management.
 She is on the editorial board of the Accounting Review and the Review of Accounting Studies.

 Career

-Professor Teoh obtained a BSC and MSc in economics from the London School of Economics.
+Professor Teoh obtained a BSC (1st class hons.) and MSc in economics from the London School of Economics.
 She then pursued an MBA and PhD at the Graduate School of Business at the University of Chicago.
-Her first position was as an assistant professor at UCLA and then the business school of the University of Michigan.She was then promoted to associate professor at the Fisher College of Business at Ohio State University.
+Her first position was as an assistant professor at UCLA and then the business school of the University of Michigan.She was then promoted to associate professor, and then full professor at the Fisher College of Business at Ohio State University.
 From 2006-2021, she was on the University of California-Irvine Paul Merage School of Business faculty, where Teoh was the Dean's Professor of Accounting.
 She is currently the Lee and Seymour Graff Endowed Professor of accounting at UCLA Anderson School of Management.